Neuro-Logical/speech/Cross_Lingual_Evaluation/README.md

-### A Cross-lingual Evaluation of Interpretable and Non-interpretable Approaches for Automatic Detection of Parkinson's Disease from Language and Speech

 This project aimed at comparing the performance of interpretable and non-interpretable biomarkers in the detection of Parkinson's Disease.

 ## Set up  ⚙️